AI for Internal Finance Teams — Free webinar on using Claude/AI for variance commentary. June 4, 11 am AEST. Register now →

 Accounts Payable Automation Software in Australia: The 2026 Evaluation Criteria for ANZ Finance Teams

-An evaluation framework for Australian finance teams assessing AP automation software - covering GST line-level accuracy, ABN validation, MYOB and Xero integration depth, and Peppol eInvoicing readiness.
+Evaluation framework for AP automation software in Australia covering GST accuracy, ABN validation, Xero and MYOB integration, and Peppol readiness.

-A finance team evaluating AP software using a generic feature checklist will typically assess document capture accuracy, approval workflow configurability, ERP integration, and price.
-These are legitimate criteria.
-They are also insufficient for the Australian market.
+A generic feature checklist will cover document capture accuracy, approval workflow configurability, ERP integration, and price.
+None of those are wrong - they’re just incomplete.

-The gaps emerge in four areas.
-First, Australian GST operates differently from VAT in the UK and Europe - the line-level treatment requirements, BAS reporting obligations, and the specific handling of mixed-GST invoices are not automatically addressed by platforms designed for other markets.
-Second, ABN validation via the ATO’s ABR is an Australian-specific requirement with no direct equivalent in most offshore evaluation frameworks.
-Third, Peppol eInvoicing adoption is further advanced in Australia than in most comparable markets, meaning readiness for structured invoice exchange is increasingly a functional requirement rather than a future consideration.
-Fourth, the BECS and PayTo payment rails that underpin Australian bank-to-bank payments require specific handling that overseas platforms may not support natively.
+The gaps show up in four specific areas.
+Australian GST operates differently from European VAT: line-level treatment, BAS reporting, and mixed-GST invoice handling are not automatically addressed by platforms designed for other markets.
+ABN validation via the ATO’s ABR is a uniquely Australian requirement with no equivalent in most offshore frameworks.
+Peppol eInvoicing adoption is further advanced here than in comparable markets, so readiness for structured invoice exchange is increasingly a functional requirement rather than a roadmap item.
+And BECS and PayTo payment rails require specific handling that many overseas platforms don’t support natively.

-None of these appear in a standard feature comparison table sourced from a US SaaS review site.
+None of this appears in a standard feature comparison from a US SaaS review site.

 1. GST Line-Level Accuracy